scc-digitalhub/docs/user/docs/components/dashboard.md

 **Components**

+- *Coder*, Tool for managing interactive workspaces
 - *DH Core Console*, UI for the Digital Hub management
 - *KRM*, or Kubernetes Resource Manager, is the tool for organizing and managing standard and custom Kubernetes resources
 - *MLRun*, a framework for MLOps
-- *MinIO*, an S3-compatible object datalake
 - *Nuclio*, a platform for serverless functions
-- *Kubeflow*, a tool for ML workflows on Kubernetes
+- *Kubeflow*, a tool for ML pipelines on Kubernetes

-**Monitoring**

-TODO - Monitoring features are work-in-progress.
+- *MinIO*, an S3-compatible object datalake UI